Badlands Wilderness Stewardship #3

 Through projects such as trail maintenance, signage improvement, and illegal vehicle route obscuring, volunteers will receive an introduction to ONDA’s stewardship and conservation programs.

-- Saturday, May 7 (9 a.m.): Volunteers will meet at the trailhead.
-Most locations in the Badlands are within 30 minutes from Bend, directions to project locations will be sent out before the trip.
+- Wednesday, September 20, 10 a.m.: Volunteers will meet at the trailhead, approximately 30 minutes from Bend, directions to project locations will be sent out before the trip.

-Sturdy off-trail ankle-high boots, long pants, and eye protection are required for this trip (sunglasses or prescription eyeglasses are suitable eye protection).
-Please bring work gloves if you have them.
-Long sleeve shirts may be required depending on the work performed (a lightweight sun shirt is a great option); Participants should be prepared to be away from the vehicles all day and bring a day pack for lunch, snacks and water.
+Sturdy hiking shoes/boots, long pants, and eye protection are required for this trip (sunglasses or prescription eyeglasses are suitable eye protection).
+Please bring work gloves if you have them and a day pack for your lunch, snacks, and water, along with layers to stay comfortable.
 In the event of sunny and hot weather, please bring up to four liters of water capacity for the day, and consider an electrolyte replacement drink or mix to help you stay hydrated.

 You will receive a confirmation email within 2 weeks of submitting your form.
 The confirmation email will provide information regarding which trips you are on the “participant list” for, and which trips are full, and therefore you have been placed on the “wait list.”